lucasjoliveau/doc/en/applications/finance/fiscal_localizations/ecuador.md

 The following options have been automatically configured:

-  * Tax Support: to be configured only in the IVA tax, this option is useful when you register purchase withholdings.
+  * **Tax Support** : to be configured only in the IVA tax, this option is useful when you register purchase withholdings.

-  * Code ATS: to be configured only for income tax withholding codes, it is important when you register the withholding.
+  * **Code ATS** : to be configured only for income tax withholding codes, it is important when you register the withholding.

-  * Tax Grids: configure the codes of 104 form if it is a IVA tax and configure the codes of 103 form if it is a income tax withholding code.
+  * **Tax Grids** : configure the codes of 104 form if it is a IVA tax and configure the codes of 103 form if it is a income tax withholding code.

-  * Tax Name:
+  * **Tax Name** :

     * For IVA tax, format the name as: `IVA [percent] (104, [form code] [tax support code] [tax support short name])`